 'Cambridge International A Levels are the 'gold standard' qualification.
 They are based on rigorous, academic syllabuses that are accessible to students from a wide range of abilities yet have the capacity to stretch our most able.'

 Mark Vella, Director of Studies, Auckland Grammar School, New Zealand

-How students, teachers and higher education can use the grades
+How students, teachers and higher education can use the grades to measure learning and achievement

 Cambridge International A Level